mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A software component of an application's QUIC implementation that implements a congestion control algorithm.

 Rate Adaptation:
-: A mechanism that adjusts the sending rate of an application in order to respond to sending rate limitations imposed by congestion control algorithms.
+: A congestion control algorithm that also adjusts the sending rate of an application in order to respond to changing path conditions.
+Rate adaption algorithms are often described as delay-based or low-latency congestion control algorithms.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.